Col 2:16 Therefore no one is to act as your judge

-The Greek word translated to “judge” means to pronounce an opinion concerning right and wrong.
-In Colossians 2:16 Paul is not asking Christians not to judge; he is asked them not to be influence by people judging them.
-This implies that it is people outside the church were judging the Christians.
-What the Christians were doing or not doing were considered unacceptable in that community.
+The Greek word translated “judge” means to pronounce an opinion concerning right and wrong.
+In Colossians 2:16, Paul is not asking Christians not to judge; he advises them not to be intimidated by people who judge them.
+This implies that people outside the church judged the Christians.
+What the Christians were doing or not doing was considered unacceptable in that community.

-“Food or drink“ literally refers to the act of eating and drinking.
+“Food or drink“ refers to the act of eating and drinking.

-Festival refers to the annual festivals prescribed by the Old Testament.
-The New Moons were the first days of the months, which determined when the festivals will be held.
+Festivals refer to the annual festivals that were prescribed in the Old Testament.
+The New Moons were the first days of the months.
+These determined when the festivals will be held.

-The seventh day was sanctified at creation and the Ten Commandments require the seventh day of every week to be a day of rest; a Sabbath.
-The Law of Moses, which was different from the Ten Commandments, required certain annual Sabbaths.
+The seventh day was sanctified at creation.
+The Ten Commandments require the seventh day of every week to be a day of rest; a Sabbath.
+The Law of Moses does not include the Ten Commandments.
+It required certain annual Sabbaths.
 One question addressed below is whether 2:16 refers to the annual and/or to the weekly Sabbaths.

 The phrase “festival or a new moon or a Sabbath day” is often used by the Old Testament to refer to the entire system of special days on the Jewish calendar.
 Colossians 2:16, therefore, does not really refer to the Sabbath specifically.
 Today the relevance of the Sabbath to the Christian is heavily debated, but since Paul uses the word “Sabbath” nowhere else in his letters, it is clear that the weekly Sabbath was a not controversial issue in Paul’s time.

 Judge – The Greek word translated “judge” is krino (Strong’s # 2919) and means “to pronounce an opinion concerning right and wrong” (Thayer’s Lexicon).